Nokia 3Q profit beats expectations despite chip shortage

 “We could’ve grown faster (in the third quarter) had there been enough components available,” Lundmark said in a conference call with reporters, adding that Nokia was working closely with its suppliers and customers to solve the semiconductor availability problem.

 The executive has vowed to make Nokia the world leader in 5G – the new generation of broadband technology – even if it means sacrificing short-term profitability.
-In 5G technology, Nokia is in a tight race with Nordic competitor Ericsson, China’s Huawei and South Korea’s Samsung, among others.
+In 5G technology, Nokia is in a tight race with Nordic competitor Ericsson of Sweden, China’s Huawei and South Korea’s Samsung, among others.

-Lundmark said Thursday that the “headwinds” in the U.S market were offset in the third quarter by a strong growth in Nokia’s fixed networks business, which he said has benefited from the COVID-19 pandemic through booming sales of fixed broadband connections built at private homes.
-Sales for Nokia’s fixed networks unit grew 30%, to 588 million euros, quarter-on quarter.
+Lundmark said Thursday that the “headwinds” in the U.S market were offset in the third quarter by a strong growth in Nokia’s fixed networks business, which he said has benefited from the COVID-19 pandemic through booming sales of fixed broadband connections built at private homes and elsewhere.
+Sales for fixed networks grew 30%, to 588 million euros, quarter-on-quarter.

+Nokia reiterated it was expecting its comparable operating profit margin for full year 2021 to stand within 10% to 12%.
+It said the figure to be at the upper end of that range based on strong performance in the first three quarters.

+“The key uncertainty continues to be the supply chain of semiconductors, and we’re working every single day with both our customers and our suppliers” to solve the issue and to guarantee availability of the company’s products, Lundmark said in a video message published on YouTube after the release of Nokia’s earnings report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.